 Using a smaller hook will make it difficult for you to see individual stitches which you create and you will battle to identify the spaces where you need to work the stitches into.

-A hook which is too large in size will create stitches which are too loose, and you will battle to identify the individual stitches and spaces as well.
+A hook that is too large in size will create stitches that are too loose, and you will battle to identify the individual stitches and spaces as well.